njsmith/posy/pybi/README.md

 A `.pybi` file is a zip file, that can be unpacked directly into an arbitrary location and then used as a self-contained Python environment.
-There's no `.data` directory or install scheme keys, because the Python environment itself gets to pick which install scheme it's using.
+There's no `.data` directory or install scheme keys, because the Python environment knows which install scheme it's using, so it can just put things in the right places to start with.

-The directory `{distribution}-{version}.dist-info/` must exist, and must contain:
+Similar to wheels, the directory `{distribution}-{version}.dist-info/` must exist, and must contain:

 * `.../METADATA`: In the same format as described in the current core metadata spec, except that the following keys are forbidden because